Reliable recovery of hierarchically sparse signals for Gaussian and Kronecker product measurements: Introduction

 \subsection{Problem formulation}

-In this work, we investigate a natural setting with more structure than mere $s$-sparsity in which even superior performance of reconstruction is to be expected: This is the situation in which $\x\in \CC^{Nn}$ is partitioned into $N$ blocks each of size $n$, where at most $\sigma \leq n$ many elements in $s\leq N$ blocks are non-zero.
-We call vectors of such a sparsity pattern \emph{$(s,\sigma)$-sparse}.
-This structure can be regarded as a simple instance of a larger class of hierarchical sparsity structures which have certain sparsities for nested levels of groupings and has been introduced in refs.\ \cite{SprechmannEtAl:2010,FriedmanEtAl:2010, SprechmannEtAl:2011, SimonEtAl:2013}.
-Hierarchical sparse structures arise in a variety of different applications, see refs.\ \cite{DigheAsaeiBourlard:2016,DaoEtAl:2016, LiuEtAl:2016} for recent examples.
+In this work, we investigate a natural setting with more structure than mere $s$-sparsity in which even superior performance of reconstruction is to be expected. \begin{definition} A vector $\x\in \CC^{Nn}$ (and the corresponding supports) is \emph{$(s,\sigma)$-hierarchically sparse} or simply $(s,\sigma)$-sparse if $\x$ consists of $N$ blocks each of size $n$, where at most $s$ blocks have non-vanishing entries and additionally each non-zero block itself is $\sigma$-sparse. \end{definition} This structure can be regarded as a simple instance of a larger class of hierarchical sparsity structures which have certain sparsities for nested levels of groupings and has been introduced in Refs.\ \cite{SprechmannEtAl:2010,FriedmanEtAl:2010, SprechmannEtAl:2011, SimonEtAl:2013}.
+We shall provide a precise generalization of our definition in Section~\ref{sec:generalHierachicalSparsity}.
+Hierarchically sparse signals arise in a variety of different applications, see Refs.\ \cite{DigheAsaeiBourlard:2016,DaoEtAl:2016, LiuEtAl:2016} for recent examples.
 It can further be seen as a combination of block sparsity \cite{EldarMishali:2009a,EldarMishali:2009b} and level sparsity \cite{AdcockEtal:2013,LiAdcock:2016}.

-This study is motivated by the desire to identify model-based sparsity structures \cite{BarCevDua10} that (i) allow for efficient, stable and reliable recovery algorithms and (ii) are re\-le\-vant in concrete technological applications.
+This study is motivated by the desire to identify model-based sparsity structures \cite{BarCevDua10} that (i) allow for efficient, stable and reliable recovery algorithms with analytical performance guarantees and (ii) are re\-le\-vant in concrete technological applications.